"""Compiling grammar for efficient token mask generation."""

 self, tags: List[StructuralTagItem], triggers: List[str]

-"""Compile a grammar from structural tags.
-See Grammar.from_structural_tag() for more
+"""Compile a grammar from a structural tag.
+See the Structural Tag Usage in XGrammar

 Parameters